An Advocacy and Public Policy Learning Cohort

 - Self-care and sustainable advocacy

-- Complete the six hours of introductory material and an additional 1-2 hours of work each month
+- Complete the 4 hours of self-paced pre-work and an additional 2 hours of online modules each month

 - Become an active member of the CARE Fellows alumni community